andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 ## What kinds of improvements did we see?
 I began going through each table looking for the effect.
 For many of the tables, there wasn't an obvious reduction in insert execution times.

 However, I picked 5 tables where execution times dropped significantly and the graphs were fun to see.
-The biggest gains were 8x, 9x, 20x, 23x, and even 63x!
-A few are shown below.
+The gains were 6x, 8x, 9x, 20x, and 23x!
+Not all have graphs, but a few are shown below.

 <table class="styled-table">
   <thead>